wieslawsoltes/Svg.Skia/README.md

 The `Svg.Skia` is using [SVG](https://github.com/vvvv/SVG) library to load `Svg` object model.

-The `Svg.Skia` library is implemented using `SkiaSharp` rendering backend that aims to be on par or more complete then original `System.Drawing` implementation and more performant and cross-platform.
+The `Svg.Skia` library is implemented using the `SkiaSharp` rendering backend that aims to be on par or more complete than the original `System.Drawing` implementation and more performant and cross-platform.

 The `Svg.Skia` can be used in same way as the [SkiaSharp.Extended.Svg](https://github.com/mono/SkiaSharp.Extended/tree/main/source/SkiaSharp.Extended.Svg)
 (load `svg` files as `SKPicture`).

-The `Svg` library has more complete implementation of `Svg` document model then [SkiaSharp.Extended.Svg](https://github.com/mono/SkiaSharp.Extended/tree/main/source/SkiaSharp.Extended.Svg) and the `Svg.Skia` renderer will provide more complete rendering subsystem implementation.
+The `Svg` library has a more complete implementation of the `Svg` document model than [SkiaSharp.Extended.Svg](https://github.com/mono/SkiaSharp.Extended/tree/main/source/SkiaSharp.Extended.Svg) and the `Svg.Skia` renderer will provide more complete rendering subsystem implementation.

 ## NuGet